What Gas Type Is Best for Your Fire Pit?

 What Is It?

 Natural gas is delivered via underground pipelines.
-If your property already has natural gas (for heating or a BBQ line), it may be the simplest and cleanest choice.
+If your property already has natural gas for heating or a BBQ line, it may be the simplest and cleanest choice.

 Pros of Natural Gas

-- • Lower cost per BTU than propane
+- Lower cost per BTU than propane

-- • Burns cleaner with minimal soot
+- Burns cleaner with minimal soot

-- • Great for built-in and commercial installs
+- Excellent for built-in and commercial installs

 Cons of Natural Gas

-- • Must be installed professional
+- Must be professionally installed

-- • Fixed location—no flexibility
+- Fixed location with less flexibility

 Propane Fire Pits